What is a Bite Correction Appliance?

 How does a Bite Correction Appliance work?

-- Replace your elastics often, every 4 hours is ideal, removing them during meals only.
+- Replace your elastics with a new elastic often, every 4 hours is ideal, removing them only when eating and brushing.

 - Always carry extra elastics with you.
-You will be given a supply of elastics that should last you until your next scheduled appointment.
+You will be given a supply of elastics that will last you until your next scheduled appointment.

 - If you are running low or need more elastics before your next appointment, please feel free to come in to the office and pick some up or call us and we would be happy to mail you some.